VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 By reviewing the layout, you can confirm that pins A and Y are appropriately placed at the intersection of X and Y tracks, meeting the first condition.
 Additionally, the PR boundary adheres to a width of 3 grids and a height of 9 grids, satisfying the second condition.

-These guidelines are crucial for a seamless and effective place and route process, ultimately contributing to the successful design of integrated circuits.

 ## LEF File Generation from Modified Layout